mafranks/DiscordBotTest/README.md

 PUBLIC_KEY = ''
 CLIENT_SECRET = ''
 GUILD_NAME = ''
+X_RAPIDAPI_KEY = ''
 ```

+The X_RAPIDAPI_KEY is obtained from [here](https://rapidapi.com/blog/weather-api-python/).

-All of that information will be provided when you're setting up your bot according to this article:
+All of the other information will be provided when you're setting up your bot according to this article:
 https://realpython.com/how-to-make-a-discord-bot-python/